 The big reason to go snorkeling at night is because you get to see many things that you can’t during the day.
 Plus it is just exciting.

-Many creatures are out at night that are not during the day, like the stunningly beautiful and rare Mandarinfish we found in Indonesia, pictured above.
+Many creatures are out at night that are not during the day, like the stunningly beautiful and rare Mandarinfish we found in Indonesia, picture above.

 Eels and octopus, lobsters and shrimp are all much more active at night.
-While you may see a Spotted Spiny Lobster during the day, you almost never see a Slipper Lobster, or a Spanish Lobster, but you can at night.
-And some shrimps eyes are brightly reflective, and you can see hundreds of them peering out at you from the reef or rocks.
+While you may see a Spotted Spiny Lobster during the day, you rarely see a Slipper Lobster, or a Spanish Lobster, but you can at night.
+And some shrimps’ eyes are brightly reflective, and you can see hundreds of them peering out at you from the reef or rocks.

 Corals can be magnificent at night.
 Most of the time they are closed up during the day, and hardly resemble something alive.
 But at night they can transform into living animals, blooming out in stunning colors, feeding with their little tentacle bodies, like the Orange Cup Coral below.
 At night you may also see corals spawning, with a cloud-like release of eggs and sperm.

 Look Around the Edges

 When you are out snorkeling around in the dark it is easy to get focused on the little stuff right in front of you.
 But if you regularly pan your light around, looking out into deeper waters and farther away, you may catch sight of an eagle ray, or something else big, playing around the edges of your light.
 And don’t forget to sweep your light across a seemingly boring sandy area, where you might find an octopus ranging around on the hunt.
 They also love to hide in the ends of pipes, and other natural holes.